In the News

 1999

-Expanded programming to include research, archives, and documentation functions
+Expanded programming to include research initiatives, archive development, and documentation functions

 2020

-17th edition titled "Fuori" (Outside), focusing on marginalized perspectives in Italian art
+17th edition titled "FUORI" (Outside), focusing on marginalized perspectives and challenging institutional frameworks

 Notable Past Editions